riganti/dotvvm-docs/Pages/concepts/viewmodels/request-context.md

 + `Query` property is a dictionary which contains parameters from the URL query string.

 + `HttpContext` property gives you access to the OWIN or ASP.NET context of the current request.
 It's useful when you need to work with cookies, authentication etc. This property exposes a common interface over `OwinContext` and `HttpContext` from ASP.NET Core.
 Not all features are available in this abstraction because of the differences of the platforms.
-This property is available in **DotVVM 1.1** and newer.
-In the previous version, there was the `OwinContext` property instead.

 + `GetOwinContext()` is an extension method which you can use in the OWIN version.
 It returns the real `OwinContext`.
-This method is available in **DotVVM 1.1** and newer.

 + `GetAspNetCoreContext()` is an extension method which you can use in the ASP.NET Core version to access the ASP.NET Core  `HttpContext`.
-This method is available in **DotVVM 1.1** and newer.

 + `RedirectToUrl` and `RedirectToUrlPermanent` methods redirect the user to the specified URL.
 The request execution is interrupted by this call.